What is the March Birthstone?

-March is here, and now is the perfect time to showcase the birthstones for this month: aquamarine and bloodstone.
+March is here, which means it's the perfect time to showcase the birthstones for this month: aquamarine and bloodstone.

 Let’s take a look!